“What does it say?” I asked. John held the letter I’d just received in his hands. After the night I’d had, I couldn’t bring myself to open it.

 His lips lifted in a wry smile.
 “I’ve recently been made aware that keeping you both in ignorance didn’t actually do a damn thing to protect you.”

 I shifted forward, bridging the gap between us so I could reach out and take his hand.
 “No one could fault you for wanting to keep us out of it.”

 He arched a brow at me.
 “Does that mean you no longer fault me for doing so?”

 “It does.
 I’ve recently been made aware that by not forgiving you I would be making myself into quite the hypocrite.”

 He sighed in what might have been relief.

 I gave up on maintaining any space between us and joined him on his side of the carriage.
 No, he wasn’t one for displays of affection, but so far, he had never rebuffed me when I needed physical comfort, and after tonight, I desperately needed him to be my safe harbor in this storm.

 He slid his arm behind my back, bicep bracing me up, and pulled me closer.

-I leaned my head against his chest, breathing in the heady scent of his cologne.
+I leaned my head against his shoulder, breathing in the heady scent of his cologne.
 “Why did you treat me so poorly in front of the queen?”

 He was silent a long moment before answering.
 “I thought it was obvious.”